 Bonfire Night takes place each year on 5th November and comes with fireworks, baked potatoes and, as the name might suggest, a whole load of bonfires.

-What to wear in autumn in London
+What to Wear in Autumn in London

 Layers!
 When the wind whips and bites in London, it does so with evil intent.
 Autumn in London can be cold, wet, grey and windy – but you can also find yourself with gorgeous sunny days, when the fair skinned might need some sunscreen.